P Company: Background

-Pre-Parachute Selection must be undertaken by all British Army candidates for parachute training who have not already undergone a strenuous form of training, such as UK Special Forces or the All Arms Commando Course.
+Pre-Parachute Selection must be undertaken by all British Army candidates regular and reserves under the age of 40 for parachute training who have not already undergone a strenuous form of training, such as UK Special Forces, the All Arms Commando Course and the All Arms Ranger Course.

 Training at P Coy culminates in a series of eight tests undertaken over a 5-day period (starting on a Wednesday and finishing on a Tuesday, with the weekend off).
-For recruits directly joining the Parachute Regiment, the tests are attempted at week 21 of training, All-Arms candidates attempt the tests after two and a half weeks of build-up training.
+For recruits directly joining the Parachute Regiment, the tests are attempted at week 21 of training, All-Arms candidates attempt the tests after two and a half weeks of build-up training (Army Reserve preparation training usually spread over a number of weekends).
+Officer Cadets in UOTCs may also attempt the reserve All-arms course, in the same way the wider Army Reserve can, to attempt to earn a Maroon Beret, but only upon the Officer Cadet completing the 'Ex Maroon Student' training course and the Preparation Course Army Reserve.

-Upon successful completion of the course, candidates participate in the Basic Parachute course which is conducted with assistance from the Parachute Training Support Unit (PTSU) on the base of RAF Brize Norton, Oxfordshire.
+Upon successful completion of the course, candidates earn the right to wear the Maroon Beret of 16 Air Assault Brigade, candidates participate in the Basic Parachute course which is conducted with assistance from the Parachute Training Support Unit (PTSU) on the base of RAF Brize Norton, Oxfordshire.

 Eight Tests

 All events are scored, except the trainasium event which is a straight pass or fail.
 The total score required to pass is 45, with 10 points (maximum) being awarded for each test.

+Army Reserve candidates must achieve the same standard as their regular counterparts.